jjvanzon/Circular-Language-Spec-Plans/Circle Language Spec Plan/2. Future/Sub-Projects/Assignment Spec Update Ideas.md

 2008-09-29

-The assignment articles are full of extra ideas, that are not worked out.
+The assignment articles have extra ideas, that have not been worked out.
+Maybe work those out.
+That might tidy things up.
-Work it out.
-Neaten it up.

 JJ